silnrsi/pysilfont/docs/scripts.md

 - INPUT: Name of input csv file (default `glyph_data.csv`)
 - GNAME:  the column header for the column that contains the name of the composite glyph (default `gname`)
 - BASE: the column header for the column that contains the base of the composites (default `base`)
+- ANCHORS: comma-separated list of column headers naming the attachment points (default `above,below`).
 - USV: the column header for the column that contains hexadecimal USV

-- ANCHORS: comma-separated list of column headers naming the attachment points (default `above,below`).
+**Limitations:** At present, this tool supports only a small subset of the capabilities of composite definition syntax.
+Note, in particular, that it assumes all components are attached to the _base_ rather than the _previous glyph_.

 ---
 ####  psfdeleteglyphs